Crantock: Beaches

 Like several other sandy beaches in the Newquay area, Crantock Beach is popular for surfing.
 There are car parks at Crantock Beach and West Pentire.
 The beach is backed by sand dunes.
+In 2014 storms caused the collapse of a retaining wall which caused the River Gannel to change course, meandering across the beach.
+This has resulted in erosion of the base of sand dunes, with the danger of collapse.
+Since January 2016 the Gannel estuary, including the beach, as far as the tidal limit, has been part of the Newquay and the Gannel Marine Conservation Zone, and the headland, above the beach, at West Pentire is a Site of Special Scientific Interest.
+In June 2023 part of the beach was closed after the collapse of a section of the 65ft (20m) high dunes.

+Rock carving

 At the left hand side of the beach, low tide reveals a carving into a rock, showing a picture of a woman's face, and the inscription "Mar not my face but let me be, Secure in this lone cave by the sea, Let the wild waves around me roar, Kissing my lips for evermore".
 Supposedly, in the early 20th century a woman was horse riding along Crantock Beach.
 She and her horse were cut off as the tide came in and the rough seas swept them away, drowning them both.
 Her distraught lover carved a poem into a rock in a cave on the beach, along with a portrait of his lost love and her horse.
 The carvings are said to be the work of a local man, Joseph Prater.

+It is unclear who Joseph Prater was.
+The brothers Joseph and William Prater are known to be two members of an artistic family who rented a couple of studio huts on the cliff top above Crantock beach.
+Another candidate for the artwork is Joseph Henry Prater who worked and lived as a dairyman on his father’s farm just above the cave.
+The identity of the woman depicted in the carving is also not known, though an Ethel de Medina Greenstreet nee Spender, a journalist, drowned on Crantock Beach in 1904.
+One source attributes the carving of the horse to be the work of a local man, James Dyer, who created the carving in the 1940s.

+Coastal footpath

 The coastal footpath skirts all along the west side of the parish.
 Walking from Crantock the path leads to a sandy cove called Porth Joke, also known as "Polly Joke".
 Its name comes from the Cornish "porth lojowek" meaning "cove abounding in vegetation".
 In later Cornish this became Por Lejowak.
 This cove is entirely surrounded by National Trust land and has been virtually unchanged over the centuries.
 Further along the coast path is the village of Holywell, with a larger sandy beach at Holywell Bay.